snap-research/sds/README.md

 - [x] Consecutive interleaved order.
 - [x] Put on our corp pypi.
 - [x] Evict samples inside random access queries as well.
+- [x] Our caching logic is broken: we think we've downloaded a sample and occupied some disk space, but it was already there.
+This makes us delete samples thinking that we need to free up space.
+- [x] Support shuffle_seed = -1.
+- [x] Audio normalization.
 - [ ] Tutorial/usage examples
 - [ ] Documentation
 - [ ] Video + .wav files loading (now we only support video files with embedded audio).